-Lysosomal Storage Disorders are Ideal Candidates for Lentiviral-Based Gene Therapy
+Lysosomal Storage Diseases are Ideal Candidates for Lentiviral-Based Gene Therapy

-Lysosomal storage disorders are perfect candidates for the potential curative benefit derived through AVROBIO’s lentiviral-based technology.
+Lysosomal storage disorders are ideal candidates for the potential curative benefit derived through AVROBIO’s lentiviral-based technology.
 Lysosomal storage disorders are caused by a single-gene defect that leads to an enzyme deficiency.
-Due to the catalytic nature of the enzyme, studies have demonstrated that only 1-5% of normal intracellular enzyme activity is required to correct the underlying metabolic defect.1 AVROBIO is the first company to use lentiviral-based gene therapy in the treatment of lysosomal storage disorders.
+Due to the catalytic nature of the enzyme, studies have demonstrated that only 1-5% of normal intracellular enzyme activity is required to correct the underlying metabolic defect.1

 Understanding Lysosomal Storage Disorders